Correlations of ALMA CO(2-1) with JWST mid-infrared fluxes down to scale of $\lesssim$100 parsec in nearby star-forming galaxies from PHANGS: Discussion

-As we show in \autoref{sec:non_log_linear}, although a log-linear formula effectively describes the overall correlation of CO with PAH and dust, significant deviations from this relation are evident in the brightest regions.
-The different non-log-linear behaviors between the PAH bands ($\blueband$ and $\greenband$) and the dust band ($\redband$) suggest that these deviations primarily originate from variations associated with PAH and dust properties.
+As we show in \autoref{sec:non_log_linear}, although a log-log linear formula effectively describes the overall correlation of CO with PAH and dust, significant deviations from this relation are evident in the brightest regions.
+The different degrees of deviation from the log–log linear relation between the PAH bands ($\blueband$ and $\greenband$) and the dust band ($\redband$) suggest that these deviations primarily originate from variations associated with PAH and dust properties.
 For the PAH bands, a plausible explanation is the multi-photon effect, which enhances the PAH emissivity normalized by the radiation field intensity ($\betablue/U$ and $\betagreen/U$, where $U$ is the radiation field intensity) under stronger radiation fields \citep[e.g.,][]{Draine2021, Richie2025}.
 Similarly, for $\redband$, higher dust temperatures in stronger radiation fields likely contribute to the enhancement of $\betared$.
 Future detailed studies are necessary to confirm or refine these proposed mechanisms.